 - Stab system enables rapid retrieval without having to recover the foundation structure - for ease of maintenance

-It is estimated that the devices can be installed over a period of 72 days (not including weather downtime).
+It is estimated that the device can be installed over a period of 72 days (not including weather downtime).
 This has made allowance for spring and neap tides.
 Offshore cables and pre substructure installation activities will be conducted in advance of the installation of nacelles.

 It is currently planned that each substructure will be lifted, transported and set down during a neap slack tide period.
 Once moved into position additional ballast will be loaded onto the substructure to secure it against overturning loads imposed by the turbine.
 Once the substructure is secured in position and stabilised, the high voltage cable will be lifted to the substructure, pulled in and then secured ready for final mating.
 It is anticipated that positioning, ballasting, pinning, and cable pull will take approximately 56 hours.
 Throughout the installation process it is unlikely that more than one vessel will be used due to navigational constraints.

-The final cable design, and ultimately the size of any cables, will be dependent on the electrical system design, cable layout, installation methods and soil characteristics.
+Export Cables: The final cable design, and ultimately the size of any cables, will be dependent on the electrical system design, cable layout, installation methods and soil characteristics.
 However, the preferred design is to have one cable per device, thus approximate dimensions can be given.

 Cable specification, assuming that each device has its own cable (therefore a total maximum of 10 cables will be installed) is likely to be of the order: